stephentino/estimate_akm/README.md

 #### estimate_akm/public_use/code/2_estimate_akm.R
 - First, this code applies some additional filters to the data that are required before akm estimation:
     - Restricts the sample to workers and firms observed at least twice
     - Restricts the sample to the largest connected set of workers and firms.
 Note: the firms and workers in the matched employer-employee data form a "graph" where the nodes are firms and the edges are workers' firm-to-firm transitions.
 The "largest connected set" of workers and firms is the maximal connected subgraph.
 The maximal connected subgraph is extracted using the *igraph* package.
-    - Normalizes "age" using the age associated with the highest "residualized earnings", where the "residualized earnings" are calculated from a regression of log earnings on time-varying individual covariates and year effects.
 - Next, the code estimates the AKM-style two-way fixed effects model using the final sample of workers and firms.
 All of the coefficients and fixed effects are estimated jointly (in contrast to the "two-step procedure" that is discussed below.)
 To estimate the model, the *lfe* package is used.
+- Finally, a variance decomposition is conducted.
+This variance decomposition shows the fraction of the variance in log earnings that is attributable to person effects, firm effects, and the covariance between the two.

 #### estimate_akm/public_use/code/3_estimate_two_step_akm.R
-- This code applies some additional filters to the data and then estimates the AKM-style model, similar to *2_estimate_akm.R*.
+- This code is similar to *2_estimate_akm.R*.
 However, the estimation of the model is done in "two steps".
 In the first step, log earnings are regressed on time-varying individual characteristics and year effects.
 In the second step, the two-way fixed effects model is estimated using the residualized earnings.
 This "two-step" procedure produces nearly identical results to the one-step procedure, an the computational run time is significantly reduced.
+When working with real matched employer-employee datasets that require a lot of memory, the two-step procedure is preferred.

 ### Restricted access